• Skip to primary navigation

 pan frying eggplant

 • Fry it up: You want to heat the oil in a large skillet over medium-high heat until hot but not smoking.
 Fry the eggplant slices in batches until golden brown on both sides for about 2-3 minutes per side.
-Once done, place the eggplant on to a plate lined paper towels to soak up any access oil that may still be left over from frying.
+Once done, place the eggplant on a plate lined with paper towels to soak up any excess oil that may still be left over from frying.
 I like to double up the paper towels for this step!

 Serving ideas